garvankeeley/android-fx-sync-password-manager/README.md

 This is a demo password manager, once you login with your Firefox Account, it reads in your logins+passwords, and behaves like a basic standalone password manager,

-Ituses the Firefox Sync Library from here:
+It uses the Firefox Android Sync Library from here:

 https://github.com/mozilla-mobile/FirefoxData-android